Saturday, September 28

 Showtime: 1:30 PM

 Ms. Tolokonnikova’s evening presentation will cap an engaging, enlightening and elevating day of community dialogue and reflection.
-Join us for this one-of-a-kind event!
+Join us for this groundbreaking event on Saturday, September 28, 2019.

 As a pundit for cable news, Jeffrey Marsh was the first openly nonbinary activist to appear on national television.
 Jeffrey was also the first nonbinary author with a “Big 5” publisher, Penguin Random House.
 Jeffrey wrote the best-selling self-esteem guide How To Be You, an innovative, category-non-conforming work that combines memoir, workbook, and spiritual self-help.
 How To Be You topped O Magazine‘s Gratitude Meter and was named an Excellent Book of 2016 by TED-Ed.